Showing posts with label work. Show all posts

 Thursday, June 22, 2006

-Today at Suit therapy, Meadow was cranky.
+Today at Suit Therapy, Meadow was cranky.
 She woke up early this morning.
-Zac is the other child getting therapy from the other PT.
+Zac is the other child getting treatment from the other PT.
 She is from Holland.
 Zac is autistic.
 He is seven years old.
-After therapy, we went to an authentic Italian Restaurant.
+After treatment, we went to an authentic Italian Restaurant.
 We ordered a pizza with spinach, mushrooms, and Pepperonis.
 Granny went into the chamber with Meadow today, and Madison talked to Granny on the walkie-talkie.

 After HBOT, we went to Dixie Stampede.
 We got there early and went to the horse stables.
 There was a white horse with spots and a big albino horse.
 Then we went inside.
-The lobby had a huge painting with a big buffalo and horses on it.
+The lobby had a huge painting with a big buffalo and horses.
 Then we went to the carriage room.
 Mrs. Dixie played it again, and Sam performed.
 There was a magic show, too.
 In the main arena, we had a huge dinner.
 Madison and Marcus got a call (Meadow was announced up) to the arena on the Northside to chase chickens.
 Bucko was the first one to make it.
 They both got ribbons and medallions.
-After the show, the cast called us down for a VIP meeting for pictures.
+After the show, the cast called us for a VIP meeting for pictures.
 The girls all wanted to hold Meadow.
 We went into the center arena and took pictures.
 One of the crew members gave the kids coloring books.
-The host gave Meadow a ribbon like Maddie & Bucko.
-They told me they were going to mail us a picture, and they were all going to sign it.
+The host gave Meadow a ribbon-like Maddie & Bucko.
+They told me they would mail us a picture, and they would all sign it.
 We had a really good time!

 Friday, June 23, 2006